Published January 11, 2021

 Starting the job

-Once you’re trained and accredited, you can seek employment opportunities from a diverse array of organisations that employ counsellors, such as:
+Once you’re trained and accredited, you can seek counselling careers in a diverse array of organisations and sectors, such as:

 Many counsellors also work in private practice, either on their own or as part of a practice team.
 Either way, counsellors working in private practice are self-employed and offer services to members of the general public.